dnordstrom/motiwi.kit/README.md

 ## Usage

-To run the web server and serve the wiki locally at `http://localhost:8080`, simply run `./serve Administrator` (replace “Administrator” with a username of your choice).
+To run the web server and serve the wiki locally at `http://localhost:8080`, simply run:

+`./serve Administrator`

+Replace “Administrator” with a username of your choice—it will show up in the meta data when editing and creating pages.

-Specify domain if necessary in `build.sh`, and build a wiki by running `./build.sh`.
-By default, it generates the wiki in a `./build` directory.
+Build a wiki by running `./build.sh`.
+Specify a domain in `build.sh` if necessary (id you need a GitHub Pages CNAME file).
+By default, the wiki is generated in a `./build` directory.
 You may specify another directory by running:

 `TW5_BUILD_OUTPUT=../example.com ./build.sh`.